rear/rear.github.com/usage/index.md

 ### Monitoring integration

 Relax-and-Recover integrates with your monitoring.
-Run `rear checklayout`.
+The `rear checklayout` command will tell you if the most recent rescue environment deviates from your storage configuration (e.g. LVM changes, filesystem resized, ...)

-In good Unix tradition this returns 0 if your system is safe.
-A return code of 1 should lead to a red light in your monitoring screen.
-Create a rescue image and the next time `rear checklayout` runs, it will return 0 again.
+In good Unix tradition `rear checklauout` returns 0 if your system is in sync with your rescue image.
+A return code of 1 should lead to a red light in your monitoring screen because a new rescue image is needed.
+Create a rescue image and the next time `rear checklayout` runs, it will return 0 again, and your monitoring will switch to green.

+You can also automate the creation of rescue images by adding a cron job for `/usr/sbin/rear checklayout || /usr/sbin/rear mkrescue`.
+And make sure the `OUTPUT_URL` points to a central location for storing your rescue images.